3 Virtues That Benefit Humankind

 It isn’t always easy to set pride aside, focus only on what you truly need, or recognize how everything is interconnected, but it’s worth it to try.
 Allow yourself the room to learn from past ways of thinking that have kept you separate from the benefits of these essential qualities of humility, contentedness, and gratitude.
 As you cultivate these virtues, you’ll find you’re giving a gift not only to yourself, but to the world around you.

-Try this class, Enjoy Each Day, by meditation teacher Vishvapani Blomfield, to experience how meditation may help you learn how to be more content with your life.
+Try this class, Enjoy Each Day, with meditation teacher Vishvapani Blomfield, to experience how meditation can help you find contentment in your life.

 Header photo: Mireya Acierto/The Image Bank/Getty Images